International Space Station: Tranquility

 Tranquility, also known as Node 3, is a module of the ISS.
-It contains environmental control systems, life support systems, a toilet, exercise equipment, and an observation cupola.
+It contains environmental control systems, life-support systems, a toilet, exercise equipment, and an observation cupola.

 The European Space Agency and the Italian Space Agency had Tranquility manufactured by Thales Alenia Space.
 A ceremony on 20 November 2009 transferred ownership of the module to NASA.
 On 8 February 2010, NASA launched the module on the Space Shuttle's STS-130 mission.

 Columbus

 Columbus is a science laboratory that is part of the ISS and is the largest single contribution to the station made by the European Space Agency.

 Like the Harmony and Tranquility modules, the Columbus laboratory was constructed in Turin, Italy by Thales Alenia Space.
 The functional equipment and software of the lab was designed by EADS in Bremen, Germany.
-It was also integrated in Bremen before being flown to the Kennedy Space Center in Florida in an Airbus Beluga.
+It was also integrated in Bremen before being flown to the Kennedy Space Center in Florida in an Airbus Beluga jet.
 It was launched aboard Space Shuttle Atlantis on 7 February 2008, on flight STS-122.
 It is designed for ten years of operation.
 The module is controlled by the Columbus Control Centre, located at the German Space Operations Center, part of the German Aerospace Center in Oberpfaffenhofen near Munich, Germany.

-The European Space Agency has spent €1.4 billion (about US$2 billion) on building Columbus, including the experiments it carries and the ground control infrastructure necessary to operate them.
+The European Space Agency has spent €1.4 billion (about US$1.6 billion) on building Columbus, including the experiments it carries and the ground control infrastructure necessary to operate them.